intershop/hackathon2301-gamification/backend/README.md

 If you want to learn more about Quarkus, please visit its website: https://quarkus.io/ .

+## Configuration
+In order to be able to connect to the Azure DevOps some configuration values are required.
+* `intershop.ado.organization`: The name of the organization to work with.
+* `intershop.ado.project`: The organization project to used in ADO queries.
+* `intershop.ado.token`: The personal access token to access your companies work items in Azure DevOps.

+The values are injected into the service using [Quarkus configuration extension](https://quarkus.io/guides/config-reference).

 ## Running the application in dev mode

 You can run your application in dev mode that enables live coding using: